Extra care housing offers innovative ways of supporting you to live independently for as long as you can.

-We work in partnership to help housing organisations develop a high standard of extra care provision.
+We work in partnership to help housing organisations develop a high standard of extra care living.
 There are many schemes across North Yorkshire, usually run by housing associations, and all are home to a mix of residents needing varying levels of support.
 With extra care you stay in control of your own future, retaining dignity, security and choice.

 Extra care housing is different because:

-- Private accommodation is available for rent, shared ownership or sale;
+- private accommodation is available for rent, shared ownership or sale;

-- You have your own front door so you control who comes in and when;
+- you have your own front door so you control who comes in and when;

-- Couples and friends can stay together;
+- couples and friends can stay together;

-- There is a mix of able and less able people to reflect a true community;
+- there is a mix of able and less able people to reflect a true community;

 - 24-hour care and support services are available on site;

-- You get support to keep your independence;
+- you get support to keep your independence;

-- You can join in social activities or you can be private;
+- you can join in social activities or you can be private;

-- You have security as the aim is a home for life.
+- you have security, as the aim is a home for life.